The United States is resplendent with sugar-sand beaches renowned for their turquoise waters, and natural scenic beauty.

 Caladesi Island State Park, Florida

-One of the few untouched islands along the Gulf Coast, the Caladesi Island State Park offers a real treat for the soul for nature lovers.
-The state park is accessible only by boat, but as soon as you step foot on the island you’ll realize that the trip was worth the effort.
+One of the few untouched islands along the Gulf Coast, the Caladesi Island State Park is a real treat for the soul.
+A must-visit for nature lovers, the state park is accessible only by boat, but as soon as you step foot on the island you’ll realize that the trip was worth the effort.

 Frequently Asked Questions About USA Beaches